wechaty/wechaty-weixin-openai/README.md

 1. `config.contact`: Whether to allow direct message to be sync with ticket reply. `false` to deny all, `true` for allow all; Supports contact id(`string`) and contact name(`RegExp`).
 You can also mix them in array.
 1. `config.room`: The room id of your service WeChat room.
 1. `config.language`: If set to a language ('chinese', 'english', etc), then the plugin will only reply message text in that specified language. (default: match all languages)
+1. `config.skipMessage`: If set it to `string` or `RegExp`, then the message text that match the config will not be processed by the plugin.
+Array supported.
 1. `endpointKey`: Endpoint Key for QnAMaker.ai
 1. `knowledgeBaseId`: Knowledge Base ID for your knowledge base (KB)
 1. `resourceName`: Resource Name for your Cognitive Service. (for example, `wechaty` is the Resource Name for `https://wechaty.azurewebsites.net`)